 Many people often think of overvoltages as direct lightning strikes or a strong electromagnetic field, which is sometimes the case.
 However, switching operations, i.e. manual or automatic interventions in the power transmission system, also cause disruptions in your network and downtime for your devices.
 Surges also occur when the load increases due to a power interruption.

 There are 3 ways to protect your end devices, installations or equipment from overvoltages, depending on the type of overvoltage.
-Firstly, lightning current arresters protect against high-energy faults.
-This prevents lightning from entering your building.
+Firstly, lightning current arresters protect against high-energy faults; therefore, they prevent lightning from entering your building.

 However, there is also the option of using surge arresters.
 They reduce the interference voltage.
 For sensitive devices, there are also surge arresters that reduce the interference voltage even further.